-Louise Melling, the deputy legal counsel of the American Civil Liberties Union, which is representing the couple, said that the Trump administration is trying to create a:
+Louise Melling, the deputy legal counsel of the American Civil Liberties Union, which is representing the plaintiff couple, said that the Trump Administration is trying to create a:

 "... constitutional right to discriminate.
 This Justice Department has already made its hostility to the rights of LGBT people and so many others crystal clear.
 But this brief was shocking, even for this administration.
 We are confident that the Supreme Court will rule on the side of equal rights just as the lower courts have."
 3

-The article in the Washington Post from which the above quote was extracted, received 3,630 comments from readers in the first three days!
+The article in the Washington Post from which the above quote was extracted, averaged over 1,200 written comments each day from readers during the first three days!

-I lack the belief that the High Court has a high probability of ruling against religiously-inspired discrimination.
-I predict a 5 to 4 ruling, which is common among cases involving human rights for the LGBT community.
+I have confidence that the High Court will issue a ruling with a 5 to 4 vote.
+This is common among cases involving human rights for the LGBT community.
 It could go either way.
 If President Trump is able to replace:

-- a strict consructionist or originalist who interprets the Constitution using the mind-set and belief systems of its authors, then
+a strict constructionist or originalist who interprets the Constitution using the mind-set and belief systems of its authors centuries ago, then

-I suspect that Court will adopt the belief that the First Amendment to the Constitution guarantees individuals, like bakers, the religious freedom to discriminate against others.
+I suspect that Court will adopt the belief that the First Amendment to the Constitution guarantees individuals, like bakers, the religious freedom to freely discriminate against others .